The Chromebook Classroom

 Working with images in Google Docs can be a bit frustrating.
 Sometimes you just can’t get them into just the right spot.

-Emoji symbols are treated like text which means you can position more precisely.
-All of the images in the below are emoji symbols.
+Emoji symbols are treated like text which means you can position them precisely.
+All of the images in the example below are emoji symbols.
 Just change the font size to something really big (50pt)!

 Emoji in a Hyperdoc